djbyrne/MADDPG/Report.md

 # Intro

-This project looks at implementing the [Deep Deterministic Policy Gradient](https://arxiv.org/pdf/1509.02971.pdf) (DDPG) algorithm in order to solve the Reacher environment.
+This project looks at implementing the [Deep Deterministic Policy Gradient](https://arxiv.org/pdf/1509.02971.pdf) (DDPG) algorithm in a multi agent environment.
+DDPG was not designed for this type of environment and will not fit the problem straight out of the box.
+Luckily there has been a lot of research carried out in the area of Multi Agent Reinforcement Learning (MARL) and there are several ways to adapt the DDPG algorithm to suit this environment

-This implementation used the ddpg pendulum example from the Udacity deep reinforcment learning repository as a foundation and was adapted to suite the Reacher environment.
-This project can be found [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum)

-The Reacher environment provided an interesting challenge and required several subtle but integral changes to the my initial code in order for the agent to train successfully.
+The Tennis environment provided an interesting challenge and required several modifications to my original DDPG implementation.
+These modifications came from two papers discussed below.
+Using the methods describe in these paper, the agent was able to successfully learn how to co-opoerate with each other in order keep the tennis ball in play for as long as possible.

 # The Environment